Orders, Awards,

 over-all meritorious service to junior officers in Prussian service, it

-was seldom awarded in WW1.
-Only one German flyer ever
+was seldom awarded in WWI.
+Only one German flyer

 received it: Manfred vonRichthofen – and that mostly because the AOK had run out of